willandersson1/tradingsim/readme.md

+### Overview
+This program attempts to trade five different stocks over the course of a year to make profit.
+The strategy (explained in detail below) is trained on two years' worth of old SP500 price data, then is applied to the moving averages on the stocks to be traded.
+A dynamic programming algorithm is used to find the optimal trades for each day, while the data is read from CSV files into appropriate objects.
+In the end, the program outputs the profit made.

+### Motivation
+I am interested in (qunatitative) finance and was curious to see if I could make a rudimentary trading algorithm.
+The previous semester I had been informally exposed to the basics of C++, so I thought this would be a good challenge to sharpen my skills.
+I also decided to develop the program on a Unix OS (Ubuntu) and publish it on with Git to become familiar with common tools in industry.

+### Trading strategy

+### Limitations

+### Possible extensions

+### How to use

 To compile:
 - Compile each file with -c individually
 - run g++ main.o stock.o holding.o portfolio.o market.o knapsack_solve.o read_data.o get_file_names.o print_help.o